gbenezer/ControlODESymulation/README.md

 Currently not open to contributions, though may change after Phase 4 and once I learn how open-source development works

 #### Phase 1 (Current):
-- Finish implementation of StochasticDynamicalSystem class
-    - After those pass, make unit test for StochasticDynamicalSystem and ensure it passes
 - Start and finish deterministic DiffEqPyIntegrator class
     - Instantiate/code deterministic DiffEqPyIntegrator and associated unit tests
     - Modify IntegratorFactory to handle deterministic DiffEqPyIntegrator objects and update unit tests